inukshuk/bibtex-ruby/README.md

     b[:pickaxe].author.to_s
     #=> "Thomas, Dave and Fowler, Chad and Hunt, Andy"

+You can also extend all names in the bibliography to their prototypical (i.e., the longest available) form:

+    b.extend_initials! #=> extends all names in the bibliography

+Use with caution as this method will treat two names as identical if they look the same in their `#sort_order(:initials => true)` form.

+Unify certain fields across the bibliography:

+    b.unify :publisher, /o'?reilly/i, "O'Reilly"

+    b.unify :publisher, /^penguin/i do |entry|
+      entry.publisher = 'Penguin Books'
+      entry.address = 'London'
+    end

+This will unify various spellings of entries published by O'Reilly and Penguin.

 Render your bibliography in one of
 [many different citation styles](https://github.com/citation-style-language/styles) (requires the **citeproc-ruby** gem):